TokenTax Review 2026

 TokenTax Overview

-When I first signed up for TokenTax back in 2021, I was skeptical.
-Another crypto tax tool?
-But here's what makes them different: they started in 2017 in New York, founded by people who actually traded crypto and dealt with the tax headaches themselves.
+What sets TokenTax apart starts with its origins: founded in 2017 in New York by people who actually traded crypto and dealt with the tax headaches firsthand.
 The founding team includes CPAs who worked on Wall Street before crypto existed.
 That matters when you're dealing with complicated DeFi transactions that most tax software just labels as "unknown."
-TokenTax sits in this interesting middle ground - you can use their software like any other tax tool, or you can hand everything over to their in-house tax team.
-That second option is what got me.
+TokenTax sits in an interesting middle ground - you can use their software like any other tax tool, or you can hand everything over to their in-house tax team.
+That full-service option is the real differentiator.

 Customer Support - The Actual Humans